zhihil/Lessons/F18/Projects/README.md

 Design and code your own automatic coffee stirrer using an Arduino microcontroller, sensors, and circuit design.

 ### UX/UI
-Learn the basics of a mobile app design process, from ideation and wireframing to prototyping, while using Figma and Envision Studio.
-By the end of the course, you will be equipped with a portfolio piece and the skills to write your own case study.
+Learn the basics of a mobile app design process, from ideation and wireframing to prototyping, while using InVision Studio and Figma.